StarCruises: 2000–2012: Norwegian Cruise Line, transfers

 In 2000, Star Cruises acquired Norwegian Cruise Line (NCL), including its subsidiaries Orient Lines and Norwegian Capricorn Line, thus becoming the largest global cruise line in the world.
 NCL operations were soon merged into those of Star Cruises.
 Before the purchase of NCL, Star Cruises had had several other new builds either planned or already under construction, but with the merger of the two companies, most of the new ships joined the NCL fleet instead.

+SuperStar Leo (now Norwegian Spirit), pictured in Sydney Harbour in 2004 was the first cruise ship of Star Cruises.